E-signal

-The E-signal (Swedish: Ägovägssignal, lit. "owner's road signal") is a type of grade crossing signal used in Sweden on very low-traffic roads crossing a railroad track, when the same landowner owns the property on both sides of the railway track and only a few residential buildings can be reached from the road.
+The E-signal (Swedish: Ägovägssignal, lit. "owner's road signal") is a type of level crossing signals used in Sweden on very low-traffic roads crossing a railroad track, when the same landowner owns the property on both sides of the railway track and only a few residential buildings and no facility of public interest can be reached from the road.
 An e-signal operates in the opposite fashion of a conventional grade crossing signal: it is lit when no train is approaching the crossing, and when a train approaches, it extinguishes approximately 30-60 seconds before the train's arrival.
-This is intended to provide a 'fail safe' function, in the event the signal bulb has blown or the power has failed; e-signal mountings are always supplemented with an information plate indicating the function of the signal.
-Due to its method of function, the e-signal is considered to be potentially confusing to drivers, and is being phased out of service; however, in Sweden there are still approximately 170 e-signals in operation.
+This is intended to provide a 'fail safe' function, in the event the power has failed or the signal bulb has blown; e-signal mountings are always supplemented with an information plate indicating the function of the signal.
+It is supplied from the track circuit which supply a voltage to one rail in order to detect trains.
+When there is a train there can be no voltage difference between the rails.
+This means that no external uninterruptible power supply is needed and the installation cost is greatly reduced, allowing many more to be installed within limited budgets.

+Due to its method of function, the e-signal is considered to be potentially confusing to drivers and is being phased out of service; however, in Sweden there are still approximately 170 E-signals in operation (value from 2010).
+Also gateless crossings are not allowed to be installed.
+Full gate installations are now needed when new crossings are built or existing crossings get signalling.